Royalties and Streams Explained

 - “FH” Freehold or Lessor Royalty

-Profit-based Interest Royalties are based on the operating profit
+Profit-based Interest Royalties are based on the operating profit as

-contract.
-Often, royalty payments only begin after the operator has recovered its capital costs.
-The net
+defined in the royalty contract.
+Often, royalty payments only begin after the operator has recovered its capital

-interest royalty (“NPI”) is the most common form of these royalties.
-Similar to an NPI, a net royalty
+(“NPI”) is the most common form of these royalties.
+Similar to an NPI, a net royalty interest (“NRI”) is paid net

-(“NRI”) is paid net of operating and capital costs.
+of operating and capital costs.

 In addition to royalties, Franco-Nevada holds stream and working interests: